-- Take all your medicines as prescribed and expect slow gradual improvement.
+- Take all medicines as prescribed and expect slow gradual improvement.

 - Keep the affected area as clean, dry, and protected as possible to avoid further breakdown of the skin and prevent infection.